 Due to the significant increase in the capacity price for the 2025/2026 Delivery Year, several units that were scheduled to deactivate rescinded their deactivation request.
 In 2024, Middle River Power, LLC, rescinded the deactivation of 483 MW from the Elgin CT 1-4 units.

-167 OATT Attachment DD § 6.6(g).
+In the first quarter of 2025, 11 other units that were slated to deactivate (108 MW from Gen On Energy Management, LLC rescinding Morgantown CT 3 & 4; 54.9 MW from Constellation Energy Co. rescinding Perryman 6 unit 1; 15 MW from Tenaska Power Services, Co. rescinding Kenilworth; 272.1 MW from NRG Business Marketing LLC rescinding Fisk CT 31- 34 and Waukegan CT 31 & 32), accounting for 450.0 MW, rescinded their deactivation requests as a result of the 2025/2026 BRA clearing prices.